zammad/zammad-admin-documentation/manage/calendars.rst

 .. figure:: /images/manage/calendars/editting-calendars.png

---> determine a name, a time-zone, the business hours to be used for this calendar and special holidays.
+Determine a name, a time-zone, the business hours to be used for this calendar and special holidays.
 In addition, you can subscribe to the iCalendar, which will automatically load all holidays from Google (updated once a day) ... and you can add a note.